francisco-linux/loiane.github.io/_posts/2017-08-11-how-to-add-bootstrap-to-an-angular-cli-project.md

 #### 2.1: Alternative: Local Bootstrap CSS

 As an alternative, you can also download the Bootstrap CSS and add it locally to your project.
-I donwloaded Boostrap [from the website](getbootstrap.com) and created a folder `styles` (same level as `styles.css`):
+I donwloaded Bootstrap [from the website](getbootstrap.com) and created a folder `styles` (same level as `styles.css`):

 <img src="/images/2017/angular-cli-bootstrap-01.png">